PROFID-project/PROFID/README.md

 **Clinical trial**
 In the second phase, a non-inferiority randomised clinical trial will compare OMT versus ICD implantation plus OMT in post-MI patients with LVEF ≤ 35% who would receive an ICD according to current clinical guidelines.

+The ultimate goal is to successfully prevent the majority of the catastrophic sudden cardiac death events that occur after myocardial infarction.

+Thus, PROFID aims to close the huge gap of current clinical practice with regard to protection from sudden cardiac death after myocardial infarction.

 # How to install and run pipelines for the project
 ![Python Version](https://img.shields.io/badge/python-3.11-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)